enkidevs/curriculum/security/appsec/xxe/xxe-security.md

 Which categories of error do XXE vulnerabilities fall into?

-**1: ???
-XML Documents**: exploits vulnerabilities using not well formed documents.
+???
+XML Documents: exploits vulnerabilities using not well formed documents.

-**2: ???
-XML Documents**: exploits vulnerabilities using documents that do not have the expected structure.
+???
+XML Documents: exploits vulnerabilities using documents that do not have the expected structure.

 * Malformed
 * Invalid